abpframework/abp/docs/en/Modules/Index.md

 * [**Framework modules**](https://github.com/abpframework/abp/tree/dev/framework/src): These are **core modules of the framework** like caching, emailing, theming, security, serialization, validation, EF Core integration, MongoDB integration... etc. They do not have application/business functionalities but makes your daily development easier by providing common infrastructure, integration and abstractions.
 * [**Application modules**](https://github.com/abpframework/abp/tree/dev/modules): These modules implement specific application/business functionalities like blogging, document management, identity management, tenant management... etc. They generally have their own entities, services, APIs and UI components.

-## Open Source Application Modules
+## The Module List

-There are some **free and open source** application modules developed and maintained as a part of the ABP Framework.
+Here are all the free and pro application modules developed and maintained as a part of the ABP platform:

 * [**Account**](Account.md): Provides UI for the account management and allows user to login/register to the application.
 * **[Account (Pro)](account-pro.md)**: Login, register, forgot password, email activation, social logins and other account related functionalities.